 Is the feedback online process accessible to all as we are an equal opps employer so we ensure that our processes are accessible to all?

-We’re always looking to make the Applied platform as inclusive as possible and are continuously working on upgrades in this respect!
+We’re always looking to make our recruitment platform as inclusive as possible and are continuously working on upgrades in this respect!

 And a few questions we did answered in the webinar Q&A

 You talk about automating feedback reports - is this really better than personal?

 Giving feedback to each candidate personally is great - so long as you have time to talk to everyone.
 As businesses grow and receive increasing numbers of applications, this can be a tricky to scale.